 Your topic boards should be relevant to your blog and should cover the different topics you post about.
 Even though I have switched to a heavier focus on books, I still occasionally write about blogging, so I kept a few boards on related topics.

 If I decide topics aren’t pertinent to my blog anymore, I will drop them.
-The goal being to focus on the needs of my viewers, not just on my interests.
+The goal is to focus on the needs of my viewers, not just on my interests.

 Since I talked about sections earlier, you are probably wondering if you should create sections inside your topic boards.
 In my opinion, you should not create sections.
 I don’t see any advantage to having subfolders.